brendaoby/alx-system_engineering-devops/0x02-shell_redirections/README.md

-*12-Displays the 10 newest files in the current directory* *13-Prints only words that appear exactly once from an input* *14-Display lines containing the pattern “root” from the file /etc/passwd*
+*12-Displays the 10 newest files in the current directory* *13-Prints only words that appear exactly once from an input* *14-Display lines containing the pattern “root” from the file /etc/passwd* *15-Display the number of lines that contain the pattern “bin” in the file /etc/passwd*